-(i) Revenue from Contracts with Customers and Income of Not-for-Profit Entities (continued)
+(ii) Revenue from Contracts with Customers and Income of Not-for-Profit Entities (continued)

 The Company uses judgment in determining whether the performance obligation is enforceable and sufficiently specific having regard to the particular facts and circumstances.
-The Company regards it contracts with residents and customer as an agreement between two or more parties that creates enforceable rights and obligations.
+The Company regards its contracts with residents and customers as an agreement between two or more parties that create enforceable rights and obligations.